scottzmuda/Multiplicitous-Life/README.md

-# Multiplicitous-Life
+# Multiplicitous
-We are partial to life.
+Partial to life.